robenkleene/prism/manual/src/full---help-output.md

             In addition to named colors, arbitrary colors can be specified using RGB hex codes.
 See COLORS section.

         --show-config
-            Display the active values for all Delta options.
+            Display the active values for all Prism options.

             Style string options are displayed with foreground and background colors.
 This can be used to experiment with colors by combining this option with other options such as --minus-style, --zero-style, --plus-style, --light, --dark, etc.